sienacizdziel/worldsearch/README.md

 WorldSearch User's Manual:

+** when added to GitHub, I removed the APIs for the news and maps (news from newsapi.org and maps from google maps)

 Welcome to WorldSearch!
 The project is hosted in the CS50 IDE in the folder project/worldsearch.
 If you use ls, you should see, among other things, application.py, searches.db, static/, and templates/.
 To begin, run "flask run" on the terminal while in the correct folder.
 Once you click on the link, you will be sent to https://c9294eea-3d30-4e67-bb52-dc9f0a6a4df8-ide.cs50.xyz:8080/?.